The board advises the editor of the Journal of American History.

 The committee engages with all professional issues relevant to historians with disabilities and also promotes the study, teaching, and preservation of disability histories.

 The committee is responsible for supporting and advising the marketing and communications goals of the OAH, as well as any related activities that the leadership may designate.
 The committee works closely with the staff of the executive office, to promote scholarship and collaboration within the American historians’ community and beyond.

 The committee works with existing OAH committees to serve the graduate student community and co-sponsor relevant panels and workshops at the annual conference and year-round in virtual sessions.
 An important role of the graduate committee is to regularly survey graduate student membership as well as sponsor additional graduate student caucus meetings to continue to listen for new ideas for programming and new ways to facilitate active membership in the OAH by the wide array of graduate students studying American history.

 The committee assists in carrying out the commitment of the organization to international perspectives, collaborations, exchanges, and members.

 The OAH and the JAAS, with the generous support of the Japan-United States Friendship Commission, select two U.S. historians to spend two weeks at Japanese universities giving lectures, seminars, and advising students and researchers interested in American history, and participating in the life of the host institution.
-It is part of an exchange program that also brings Japanese graduate students to the OAH Annual Meeting.
+It is part of an exchange program that also brings Japanese graduate students to the OAH Conference on American History.

 The committee generates ideas for new membership benefits, programming, and outreach to expand the membership of the OAH; serve as a sounding board for proposed membership marketing, benefit changes, and programming ideas proposed by the business office; when nearby, represent the OAH at history events/conferences such as the Western History Association annual meeting, the NCPH annual meeting, the Military History annual meeting, etc., as well as other national, regional, and local history events; and conduct individual and group membership outreach among peers.